fieldtrip/website/reference/ft_statfun_indepsamplesregrT.md

  with the following configuration option cfg.statistic = 'ft_statfun_indepsamplesregrT'

- Configuration options
-   cfg.computestat    = 'yes' or 'no', calculate the statistic (default='yes')
-   cfg.computecritval = 'yes' or 'no', calculate the critical values of the test statistics (default='no') cfg.computeprob    = 'yes' or 'no', calculate the p-values (default='no')
+ You can specify the following configuration options: cfg.computestat    = 'yes' or 'no', calculate the statistic (default = 'yes') cfg.computecritval = 'yes' or 'no', calculate the critical values of the test statistics (default = 'no') cfg.computeprob    = 'yes' or 'no', calculate the p-values (default = 'no')

- The following options are relevant if cfg.computecritval='yes' and/or cfg.computeprob='yes'.
+ The following options are relevant if cfg.computecritval='yes' and/or cfg.computeprob='yes':
    cfg.alpha = critical alpha-level of the statistical test (default=0.05)
    cfg.tail  = -1, 0, or 1, left, two-sided, or right (default=1)
                cfg.tail in combination with cfg.computecritval='yes'
                determines whether the critical value is computed at quantile cfg.alpha (with cfg.tail=-1), at quantiles
                cfg.alpha/2 and (1-cfg.alpha/2) (with cfg.tail=0), or at
-               quantile (1-cfg.alpha) (with cfg.tail=1).
+               quantile (1-cfg.alpha) (with cfg.tail=1)

- Design specification
-   cfg.ivar  = row number of the design that contains the independent variable (default=1)
+ The experimental design is specified as: cfg.ivar  = row number of the design that contains the independent variable, i.e. the predictor (default=1)

  See also FT_TIMELOCKSTATISTICS, FT_FREQSTATISTICS or FT_SOURCESTATISTICS
 ```